 Modeling AD Risk and Protective Genetic Factors in Human CNS Cell Types

-One large focus of the lab is modeling risk and protective fazctors for Alzheimer’s disease (AD) using human pluripotent stem cell (hPSC) models. hPSCs are differentiated into various central nervous system (CNS) cell types: neurons, microglia, astrocytes, and brain microvascular endothelial cells (BMECs).
+One large focus of the lab is modeling risk and protective factors for Alzheimer’s disease (AD) using human pluripotent stem cell (hPSC) models. hPSCs are differentiated into various central nervous system (CNS) cell types: neurons, microglia, astrocytes, and brain microvascular endothelial cells (BMECs).
 We assess the phenotypic effects of various manipulations of AD-related genetic factors by various methods including knocking in mutations into control hPSC backbones using CRISPR/Cas9, using CRISPRi/a to manipulate gene expression, and more conventional siRNA and lentiviral overexpression approaches.

 PSEN G206A KI Neurons